-A TBR list, by its definition, is a list of books one intends to read in a certain upcoming timeframe.
+A TBR list is a list of books one intends to read in a certain upcoming timeframe.

 While others call this concept simply having a reading list, some choose to go with the TBR version simply because it clearly states an intention to read.

-A TBR pile comes in a different form, referring to an actual pile of books one intends to read rather than a list of titles.
+A TBR pile is an actual pile of books one intends to read rather than a list of titles.